Day 1: Hanoi - Mai Chau

 the hydroelectric power plant; Thac Ba Lake; the minority area of Vu Linh; the Ba Be Pass

 Next, it's on to Thac Ba Lake, one of the largest in Vietnam.
 Created by damming three rivers for Vietnam's first power station, the islands you'll see dotted around it were once mountaintops.
 On the way there, you'll pass by the hydroelectric power plant for which it was made, as well as through a variety of minority villages belonging to the Tay, Mong and Dzao people.
-You'll stop for the night in a homestay in Vu Linh, an area on the eastern edge of the lake populated mainly by the Dzao minority, and, time and weather permitting, have the opportunity to explore the lake further on a little boat.
+You'll stop for the night in a homestay in Vu Linh, an area on the eastern edge of the lake populated mainly by people of the Dzao minority.

 Day 11: Thac Ba Lake - Hanoi

 It's a long ride back to Hanoi, but the relaxing past couple of days spent by the lakes should have prepared you well enough.

 breakfast, lunch and dinner